 Note that the over-temperature protection is intended to protect the device during momentary overload conditions.
-The protection is activated outside of the absolute maximum range of operation as a secondary fail-safe and therefore should not be relied upon operationally.
-Continuous operation above specified absolute maximum operating junction temperature may impair device reliability permanently damage the device.
+The protection is activated outside of the absolute maximum range of operation as a secondary fail-safe and therefore should not be relied upon Continuous operationally. operation above the specified absolute maximum operating junction temperature may impair device reliability permanently damage the device.